lukeed/mk-dirs/readme.md

 # mk-dirs [![Build Status](https://badgen.now.sh/travis/lukeed/mk-dirs)](https://travis-ci.org/lukeed/mk-dirs)

-> Make a directory and its parents, recursively
+> A tiny (420B) utility to make a directory and its parents, recursively

 This is a `Promise`-based utility that recursively creates directories.<br>
 It's effectively `mkdir -p` for Node.js